inet-framework/inet/showcases/wireless/ratecontrol/doc/index.rst

 Bitrate and throughput are recorded during the simulations.
-The following plots show the nominal data bitrate and the actual application level throughput for the two configurations (the values are in s and bps).
+The following plots show the nominal data bitrate and the actual application level throughput for the two configurations.

 .. figure:: media/noratecontrol2.png
    :width: 100%